-On 9th October 2014, the Open Dialog Foundation organised the conference in Madrid: “Misuse of the Interpol.
+On 9th October 2014, the Open Dialogue Foundation organised the conference in Madrid: “Misuse of the Interpol.
 A Time for Reform?”.
 The event was held in collaboration with the Spanish Bar Foundation (Fundación Abogacía Española) associated with the Spanish Bar Council, which hosted the seminar.

 The conference’s aim was to present the problem of the misuse of the Interpol by authoritarian states to Spanish experts, journalists and non-governmental organisations.
-The meeting was opened by Lyudmyla Kozlovska, President of the Open Dialog Foundation, and Francisco Segovia, a project manager of the Spanish Bar Foundation.
+The meeting was opened by Lyudmyla Kozlovska, President of the Open Dialogue Foundation, and Francisco Segovia, a project manager of the Spanish Bar Foundation.
 Isabel Santos, the Portuguese MP and Chair of the Democracy, Human Rights and Humanitarian issues, OSCE, touched upon the problems of Interpol’s systemic errors and the need for reform.
 The Spanish MP Ignacio Sánchez Amor, engaged in the defence of Alexandr Pavlov, pointed to the dilemmas of economic democracy pointing out that they should not overshadow violations of human rights and force the hand of democratic governments willing to help regimes in persecuting opponents.
-Jędrzej Czerep, analyst of the Open Dialog Foundation, noted that leaders of authoritarian states use Interpol mechanisms to pursue their political goals, as in their eyes, this is an effective method which carries low political risk.
+Jędrzej Czerep, analyst of the Open Dialogue Foundation, noted that leaders of authoritarian states use Interpol mechanisms to pursue their political goals, as in their eyes, this is an effective method which carries low political risk.

 The attention of the audience was particularly drawn by the contribution from Alexandr Pavlov, a Kazakh national who spent 18 months in a Spanish prison facing extradition to his home country.
 Astana placed him on the Interpol list and demanded his extradition based on fabricated allegations of terrorism and financial fraud.
 Pavlov’s case was accompanied by numerous scandals, including illegal pressure exerted on judges by Kazakh diplomats.
 At the Madrid conference, Pavlov presented his point of view on the events in which he was centrally involved.
 He said he had no grudge against Judge Guevara, who had pushed for his extradition in violation of the procedures.